MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 export AZURE_INFERENCE_CREDENTIAL="<your-key-goes-here>"
 ```

 Once configured, create a client to connect to the endpoint.
-In this case, we are working with a chat completions models hence we import the class `AzureAIChatCompletionsModel`.
+In this case, we are working with a chat completions model hence we import the class `AzureAIChatCompletionsModel`.

 ```python
 import os